CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 Import-Module Lenovo.Client.Update -Force #Loads the module into the current session
 ```

-!!! note ""
-    If the module is not in the gallery yet, use: `Import-Module .\Lenovo.Client.Update.psd1 -Force`

 ### 2. Check Available Updates

 See what updates are available for your system: